 Many people have heard about the term “User Experience” or UX.
 However, what this term actually means is not clear to many of us.

-Our user wants to get some specific information about KPMG and thus is navigating through the KPMG website.
-The interaction with the website - the easiness of finding the required information, the user interface, the speed, and quality of the design – can create a good or a bad experience for our user.
-If the user finds the right information on the KPMG website, he is more likely to ask for a proposal or contact the right teams within KPMG, in a different case the user might even create a negative opinion about the quality of the services of the company in general.
+The user wants to get some specific information about company and thus is navigating through the website.
+The interaction with the website - the easiness of finding the required information, the user interface, the speed, and quality of the design – can create a good or a bad experience for that user.
+If the user finds the right information on the company website, he is more likely to ask for a proposal or contact the right teams within that company, in a different case the user might even create a negative opinion about the quality of the services of the company in general.

 So UX is not only the visual interface of your product.
 It is the entire journey a user of your product takes.
 This includes:

 The goal is to create a website where the users can achieve their goals, and eventually revisit.
 But what makes the user experience of your site good?
 User Experience focusses on the end-user and the achievement of their goals.
 There are 7 facets to keep in mind when designing for the User Experience: